Deferred Maintenance

 Lack of a maintenance program or strategy

-One of the main reasons a maintenance task may get pushed onto the backlog is because other more urgent priorities get in the way.
+One of the main reasons a maintenance task may get pushed onto the backlog is because more urgent priorities get in the way.

 Poor inventory management